- A Doctor of Philosophy (PhD) is the highest globally recognized postgraduate degree that higher education institutions can award.

 Once you have done the viva – you’re on the home stretch.
 You will typically be asked to make some amendments to your thesis based on the examiner’s feedback.
 You are then ready to submit your final thesis for either:

 A PhD is the highest globally recognised postgraduate degree that higher education institutions can award.
-The degree, which is awarded to candidates who demonstrate original and extensive research in a particular field of study, is not only invaluable in itself, but sets you up with invaluable skills and traits.
+The degree, which is awarded to candidates who demonstrate original and independent research in a particular field of study, is not only invaluable in itself, but sets you up with invaluable skills and traits.

 First, a PhD prepares you for a career in academia if you wish to continue in this area.
-This takes form as a career in the Higher Education sector, typically as a lecturer working their way to becoming a professor leading research in the subject you’ve studied and trained in.
+This takes form as a career in the Higher Education sector, typically as a lecturer working their way to becoming a professor leading research on the subject you’ve studied and trained in.

 Second, a PhD also enables the opportunity for landing a job in a research & development role outside of the academic environment.
 Examples of this include laboratory work for a private or third sector company, a governmental role and research for commercial and industrial applications.